 Elly Arnoff, MPH- Program Associate, Evaluation & Research Elly Arnoff is a Program Associate for Evaluation and Research for the Fistula Care Plus (FC+) project.
 She provides technical and administrative support to develop, implement and disseminate evidence from evaluation and research studies implemented by the FC+ project and its partners.
 Elly has 8 years of evaluation and research experience in global women’s health and women’s empowerment.
 She has previously worked with UNICEF, MEASURE Evaluation, and International Center for Research on Women (ICRW).
 Elly received a BA from Colgate University and her MPH from the Gillings School of Global Public Health at University of North Carolina at Chapel Hill.

-Lauren Bellhouse is a Program Associate for the EngenderHealth-led Fistula Care Plus project.
-She is a public health professional with over 7 years of experience designing and implementing maternal and child health and HIV/AIDS programs, with specialty areas of social and behavior change communication (SBCC) and and gender mainstreaming.
-She has previously worked with UNICEF, Helen Keller International (Philippines), and Concern Worldwide (US and Sierra Leone).
+Lauren Bellhouse is a Senior Program Associate for the EngenderHealth-led Fistula Care Plus project.
+She is a public health professional with over 8 years of experience designing and implementing maternal and child health programs, with specialty areas of social and behavior change communication, mHealth, and gender mainstreaming.
+She has previously worked with UNICEF HQ, Helen Keller International (Philippines), and Concern Worldwide (US and Sierra Leone).
 Lauren received a BA from Emory University and her MPH from the Mailman School of Public Health at Columbia University.

 Bethany Cole, MPH- Global Projects Manager